xeoncrypto/pontstrader/README.md

 <img width="25%" height="25%" src="buysell.png">

 #### 4. Balances
-This function is pretty straight forward, it shows all your balances upon starting it as you can see on this screenshot below.
+The balances function is pretty straight forward, it shows all your balances upon starting it as you can see on this screenshot below.

 <img width="25%" height="25%" src="balances.png">

 #### 5. Orderbook
-This function is pretty straight forward, it shows all your open orders upon starting it as you can see on this screenshot below.
+The orderbook function is pretty straight forward, it shows all your open orders upon starting it as you can see on this screenshot below.

 <img width="25%" height="25%" src="orderbook.png">

 #### 6. Watch
-This function allows you to watch a coin in real-time, quering the pontstrader redis database server every 0.5 for price updates.
+The watch function allows you to watch a coin in real-time, quering the pontstrader redis database server every 0.5 for price updates.
 Only price changes are shown, check the screenshot.

 <img width="25%" height="25%" src="watch.png">

 #### 7. Withdraw
-The functions allows you to withdraw coins towards other wallets, also pretty straight forward and easy to use.
+The withdraw function allows you to withdraw coins towards other wallets, also pretty straight forward and easy to use.
 Dont forget to add a Payment ID if required.

 <img width="25%" height="25%" src="withdraw.png">